athalji/Timeseries_Forecasting_AWS/README.md

-# Forecasting 4G LTE network capacity on AWS
+# End-to-End 4G LTE network capacity forecasting pipeline on AWS

 This project was created as an extension to a project that I worked on with a big mobile operator in the MENA region. the goal of the original project was to create a framework to monitor the capacity of the operator's 4G LTE network to guarantee customer quality of service.
 The initial analysis broke down the analysis into the following aspects: